Skip to content

 Florida law would fine social media companies for censoring politicians

-What is the deal with the new Florida law that fines social media companies for censoring politicians?
+What is happening with the new Florida law that fines social media companies for censoring politicians?
+And will the law help or hurt the spread of misinformation on social media?

 Are online extremists moving underground?